 10. Bullets for gift-buyer search intent

-Some buyers reach this product through Alexa voice search.
-Rewrite my bullets in natural-spoken language that an Alexa response can read aloud cleanly.
-No CAPS, no symbols, no "→".
-1 benefit per sentence, conversational rhythm.
+Some buyers reach this product through voice search and Amazon's AI shopping assistant (Alexa for Shopping, formerly Rufus).
+Rewrite my bullets in natural-spoken language that reads aloud cleanly: no CAPS, no symbols, no arrow characters.
+Lead each sentence with one explicit use case or problem solved, 1 benefit per sentence, conversational rhythm.
 Keep keyword coverage intact.

 12. Subscribe-and-save / replenishment-cycle angle

-This is a consumable that buyers reorder every {N} weeks.
-Rewrite bullets 3–5 to surface the subscribe-and-save value: cost per week, no-reorder convenience, easy cancel.
-Bullets 1–2 stay product-focused.
+This is a consumable that buyers reorder every [N] weeks.
+Rewrite bullets 3 to 5 to surface the subscribe-and-save value: cost per week, no-reorder convenience, easy cancel.
+Bullets 1 and 2 stay product-focused.
 Output all 5 in order.

 Common mistakes